-If the CPM User requested the CPM Group Session to be a Closed CPM Group Session, then the CPM Client SHALL populate the SDP attribute a=chatroom defined in [IETF-DRAFT-Chat] with the CPM reserved chat-token value of ‘org.oma.groupchat.closed’ to indicate the CPM Closed Group Session in the SIP INVITE.
-The SDP attribute value SHALL be: “a=chatroom:org.oma.groupchat.closed”;
+If the CPM User requested the CPM Group Session to be a Closed CPM Group Session, then the CPM Client SHALL populate the SDP attribute a=chatroom defined in [IETF-DRAFT-Chat] with the CPM reserved chat-token value of ‘org.openmobilealliance.groupchat.closed’ to indicate the CPM Closed Group Session in the SIP INVITE.
+The SDP attribute value SHALL be: “a=chatroom:org.openmobilealliance.groupchat.closed”;

 SHALL send the SIP INVITE request according to the rules and procedures of the SIP/IP core.